 - Collections will only be filled Monday through Friday at the Downtown Library.

 - You may request a collection as often as you wish.

-- The collection may include compact discs, magazines, CD-ROMS, and videos/DVDs.
+- The collection may include compact discs, magazines, and DVDs.

 - Duplicate titles of the same title are not available.